dotnet/docs-mobile/docs/android/building-apps/build-properties.md

   HTTP message handler to use with [Grpc.Net.Client](https://www.nuget.org/packages/Grpc.Net.Client).
   This value is equivalent to `$(UseNativeHttpHandler)=false`.

-> [!NOTE]
-> There are differences in the internal implementation of .NET 6 and
-> "legacy" Xamarin.Android and the valid values for this property are
-> different.
-In .NET 6, the type you specify must not be
-> `Xamarin.Android.Net.AndroidClientHandler` or `System.Net.Http.HttpClientHandler`
-> or inherit from either of these classes.
-If you are migrating from
-> "legacy" Xamarin.Android, use `AndroidMessageHandler` or derive your
-> custom handler from it instead.

-In legacy Xamarin apps, the most common values for this property are:

-- `Xamarin.Android.Net.AndroidClientHandler`: Use the Android Java APIs to perform network requests.
-Using Java APIs allows accessing TLS 1.2 URLs when the underlying Android version supports TLS 1.2.
-Only Android 5.0 and later reliably provide TLS 1.2 support through Java.

-  Corresponds to the **Android** option in the Visual Studio property pages and the **AndroidClientHandler** option in the Visual Studio for Mac property pages.

-  The new project wizard selects this option for new projects when the **Minimum Android Version** is configured to **Android 5.0 (Lollipop)** or higher in Visual Studio or when **Target Platforms** is set to **Latest and Greatest** in Visual Studio for Mac.

 - Unset/the empty string, which is equivalent to `System.Net.Http.HttpClientHandler, System.Net.Http`